-Before coming to Wesleyan in the summer of 2001, Lane coached at her alma mater, NESCAC and Little Three rival Amherst College, while earning her Master's degree in exercise and sports studies at Smith College.
+Before coming to Wesleyan in the summer of 2001, Lane coached at her alma mater, NESCAC and Little Three-rival Amherst College, while earning her master's degree in exercise and sports studies at Smith College.
 In 1999, she was an assistant with the Amherst softball team before moving into a co-head coach position in 2000 and 2001.
-She was an assistant with the field hockey program at Amherst for two years as well, including the 1999 season when the Purple and White finished as the NCAA Division III national runners-up.
-During her undergraduate years at Amherst, Lane captained both the softball (1997,1998) and field hockey (1997) teams.
-As a pitcher, she helped lead the Purple and White to a No. 16 finish in the country her senior year, and was named to the New England Regional All-Tournament Team.
-A sweeper in field hockey, Lane played in the Division III North-South All-Star game in 1997.
+She was an assistant with the field hockey program at Amherst for two years as well, including the 1999 season when the Purple and White finished as the NCAA Division III runner-up.

-Originally from Hatfield, Mass., Jen was a four-year, three-sport (field hockey, basketball and softball) varsity standout at Smith Academy.
-She is married to Jimmy Lane, Jr. They have four children: Julia, Andrew, and twins William and Olivia.
+Originally from Hatfield, Mass., Lane was a four-year, three-sport (field hockey, basketball and softball) varsity standout at Smith Academy.
+She is married to Jimmy Lane, Jr. They have four children: Julia, Andrew, and twins, William and Olivia.